channachannu/my-profile/ReadMe.md

 ## Portfolio Website Template
-This is repository for my personal protofilo webpage
+This is repository for my personal portfolio webpage

 This template is developed by [Lily Khan](https://repl.it/@lilykhan)